-If you place the air purifier in your bedroom (which we recommend) the effect on your sleep quality can be significant as a reduction in airborne irritants leads to reduced congestion, easier breathing, and a sounder night’s sleep.
+If you place the air purifier for asthma and allergies in your bedroom (which we recommend) the effect on your sleep quality can be significant as a reduction in airborne irritants leads to reduced congestion, easier breathing, and a sounder night’s sleep.
 After putting their first air purifier in the bedroom, many asthma & allergy sufferers report “my bedroom is the only room I can breathe in!”.
-And they quickly get additional purifiers to cover the rest of the rooms in their home.
+And they quickly get additional air purifiers that tackle dust and pet dander to chemicals to cover the rest of the rooms in their home.

-Clean air feels lighter and not heavy as it did before an air purifier started making a difference.
-Visual inspection of a filter can confirm the amount of filth and contaminants that no longer foul the air.
+Clean air feels lighter and not heavy as it did before a home air purifier started making a difference.
+Visual inspection of an air purifier filter can confirm the amount of filth and contaminants that no longer foul the air.

 Reducing Asthma Triggers And Improving Air Purifier Effectiveness

-Good advice from founding father Benjamin Franklin reminded early Americans that “an ounce of prevention is worth a pound of cure,” and it is particularly useful for anyone who has asthma.
+When considering bedroom and other air purifiers, remember the good advice from founding father Benjamin Franklin who reminded early Americans that “an ounce of prevention is worth a pound of cure,” and it is particularly useful for anyone who has asthma.

+Also run your bedroom air purifier as you dust that room – and regularly launder the bedding.
 The presence of tiny dust mites is a common occurrence in almost every home, and they can trigger a flare-up.
 Mattress and pillowcase covers can suppress their effect by creating a barrier, and using the hottest water setting for laundering linens helps eliminate them.
-Avoid stuffed animals in the bedroom, and use thick quilts, rather than fluffy comforters, to make the air purifier’s job easier and more efficient.
+Avoid stuffed animals in the bedroom, and use thick quilts, rather than fluffy comforters, to make the bedroom air purifier’s job easier and more efficient.

-Second-hand smoke can create conditions that can create an attack.
-Avoid smoking in the home if anyone has asthma or allergies and run air purifiers in the rooms that asthma sufferers spend most of their time.
+Air purifiers can also help with second-hand smoke that can trigger an asthma attack.
+Avoid smoking in the home if anyone has asthma or allergies, and run air purifiers in the rooms that asthma sufferers spend most of their time.